-If available, the chart below includes the male to female ratio among Adrian's faculty, as well as students.
+When available, the chart below will include the male to female ratio among Adrian's faculty, as well as students.

-To come up with the geographic diversity for each school, we took into account where every student resided before they were admitted.
+To come up with the geographic diversity for each school, we factored in where every student resided before they were admitted.

 About 78.8% of the students attending Adrian College come from within Michigan.
-This puts Adrian's level of geographic diversity about the same as the national average and gives it a national geographic diversity ranking of #1,177.
+This places Adrian at the national average and gives it a national geographic diversity ranking of #1,177.

 The undergraduate student body is split among 13 states (may include Washington D.C.), as shown in the chart below.

-The bar chart below shows the age range of the undergraduate student body at Adrian.
+The bar chart below displays the age range of the undergraduate student body at Adrian.

 Questions About Diversity

-Schools with otherwise excellent ethnic and location diversity still may not be diverse when it comes to other factors, such as income levels.
+Schools with excellent racial and ethnic diversity still may not be diverse when it comes to other factors, such as financial backgrounds.
 Get a better idea of how Adrian supports low-income students by visiting the Financial Aid Page.